 Our own, Ian Whiston DPAGB EFIAP/s ABPE Circle 31/32 will be giving a presentation showing some of his wonderful wildlife images entitled “East Africa National Parks” on the Friday evening

-On the Saturday we look forward to presentations by
+We look forward to presentations by the following:-

 I started taking photographs when I was about 15 and my interest expanded considerably when I joined the Worcestershire Camera Club in 1970, since when I have never stopped and it has remained one of my most important hobbies ever since (others being music and reading)

 Initially I used colour slides and I started making audio-visual sequences in 1977 which were presented on a four projector system.
 Now I create AVs digitally using Proshow Producer.

 In 1992 I started printing colour images on Cibachrome and got my FRPS in 1994 with Cibachrome prints.
 In 1997 I started using Photoshop, scanning slides for a few years before purchasing my first digital camera in 2004.

 I was doing demonstrations of Photoshop fairly soon after I bought the program and continued to do so until a couple of years ago, now I use Lightroom for pretty much everything.
 I currently run workshops for Lightroom on a regular basis.
 The other program I used extensively was Corel Painter and I wrote four books on it which were published by Focal Press..